Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Results

-In this section, we present our experimental results to address the following research questions: \textbf{RQ1.} Can \textsc{Plan2Evolve} enable a base LLM to enhance its own planning capabilities? \textbf{RQ2.} How does the planning-enhanced model compare with SOTA models of similar size? \textbf{RQ3.} Does the enhanced model demonstrate stronger performance on unseen task types? \textbf{RQ4.} Can \textsc{Plan2Evolve} advance thinking efficiency?
+\textbf{RQ1.} Can \textsc{Self-CriTeach} enable a base LLM to enhance its own planning capabilities? \textbf{RQ2.} How does the planning-enhanced model compare with similar-size SOTA models and baseline approaches? \textbf{RQ3.} Does the enhanced model demonstrate stronger performance on unseen task types? \textbf{RQ4.} Can \textsc{Self-CriTeach} advance thinking efficiency?

-\textbf{RQ1 Effect of Plan2Evolve} The results indicate that the planning-enhanced models, P2E-8B and P2E-4B, substantially show improved planning capabilities compared to their base models.
-As shown in~\Cref{tab:model_variants}, both models achieve consistent gains in overall planning success rate and progress score across seen and unseen tasks.
-P2E-8B achieves the strongest overall performance among all evaluated models, while P2E-4B yields the largest relative improvement, outperforming its base model by 17\% and approaching the performance of Qwen3-8B, despite having only half the model size.
-On the challenging \texttt{BW Hard} benchmark, which requires reasoning over super long-horizon planning problems, P2E-8B and P2E-4B deliver notable gains of 15\% and 17\%, respectively, underscoring their enhanced reasoning abilities.
-The task-specific progress score can be found in \Cref{MER}

-\textbf{RQ2 Comparison to Other LLMs} We listed the top-performance open-source LLM baselines of similar size in ~\Cref{tab:model_variants}.
-Results show that relative to other SOTA models, the planning-enhanced variants demonstrate clear superiority.
-P2E-8B and P2E-4B surpass similarly sized or even larger open-source models, by margins over 35\%.
-They further outperform strong closed-source baseline GPT-4o, by as much as 24\%.

-\textbf{RQ3 Generalization} Beyond improvements on seen tasks, P2E-8B and P2E-4B also exhibit stronger generalization to unseen tasks, with performance gains ranging from 3\% to 18\% depending on the task, as shown in~\Cref{tab:model_variants}.
-The advantages observed in novel real-world scenarios, such as housekeeping, laboratory experiments, and factory production, indicate that the fine-tuned models have effectively internalized planning capabilities and enhanced their reasoning, rather than merely memorizing the training problems.
-These findings demonstrate the scalability and applicability of our method to a broad spectrum of robotic tasks.

-\textbf{RQ4 Planning Efficiency} To assess planning efficiency, we analyze the ratio between the planning success rate and the token cost incurred during planning.
-As shown in~\Cref{fig:tokencost}, all models fine-tuned under the \textsc{Plan2Evolve} framework achieve both higher success rates and lower token costs compared to their respective base models, highlighting not only improved planning ability but also greater efficiency.
-Among them, P2ETS-8B offers the most favorable trade-off between performance and token usage.
-Notably, P2E-4B attains a higher success rate with lower token cost than Qwen-8B, despite being only half its size.
-These results demonstrate that \textsc{Plan2Evolve} enables models to plan more efficiently.
-An detailed comparison of answers with different token lengths is provided in \Cref{MER}.